 The company, which began in 1998, consists of this retail outlet and a commercial bakery and headquarters in nearby Aura that supplies supermarkets and speciality stores throughout Finland.
 Tahkapaa started working here 10 years ago because she believes in the concept.
 “Would you like try this bread made with lingonberries?” she asks.
 It’s delicious.
 Really.

-a 70% Diagnosis Rate
+Leading Research and a 70% Celiac Diagnosis Rate

 Tampere University, 100 miles northeast of Turku, is one of the leading centers of research into the disease, and Dr. Markku Maki, who made that center famous, is a ‘rock star’ in the celiac world.
 Today, he’s a professor emeritus, but a few years ago, as a renowned pediatrics professor, he told me of discovering a passion for research into celiac disease when he was a medical student.